ryanwang-trt/levitating_plat/README.md

 ## Engineering log: core debugging wins

-Four bugs, each found and fixed with a measurement, not a guess:
+Five bugs, each found and fixed with a measurement:

 **1. Eval RNG contamination.** The eval environment was seeded once at startup instead of on every reset, so the RNG stream kept advancing — two evaluations of the *same* checkpoint returned different scores (232.0 vs. 199.2, ~33 apart), which corrupted which checkpoint got saved as "best."
 A `FixedSeedReset` wrapper applied only to the eval env fixed it: three repeat evaluations of the same checkpoint returned identical scores (691.21 / 691.21 / 691.21, spread 0.0000).